 In short, drinking can prevent or reduce the development of dementia.
 But it can’t reverse it.

-The health benefits of moderate drinking are similar for beer, wine and spirits.
-The primary factor associated with health and long life appears to be the alcohol itself.
+The health benefits of moderate drinking are similar for beer, wine and spirits (liquor).
+The primary factor linked with health and long life is the alcohol itself.

-Andrews, J. When Someone You Love has Dementia.
+- Andrews, J. When Someone You Love has Dementia.
 Practical Advice.
-Berkeley : Greystone.

-Brown, J. and Hillam, J. Dementia, Your Questions Answered.
-NY: Churchill.
+- Brown, J. and Hillam, J. Dementia, Your Questions Answered.

-Smith, T. Reducing Your Risk of Dementia.
-NY: SPCK.
+- Smith, T. Reducing Your Risk of Dementia.

-This site does not give advice about drinking alcohol and dementia risk.
-Please see a doctor for that.
+- This site does not give advice.
+That includes drinking alcohol and dementia risk.
+Please see your doctor with questions.